 If future editions of the X1 firmware do indeed hit 15 hours then I can call it quits but until then the battery is perhaps a little anemic to be considered the top portable player for long journeys and solid listening times.
 Personally coming from the HM-901 and DX100 I would probably appreciate anything over 5 hours but for others making that first step there are longer lasting portable players to consider in the same or lower price range.

 The Darn Radio Option

-I love radio.
-I remember with my old Zune 30 and Zune HD travelling for 14 hours listening to local radio wherever I was.
+I love the radio.
+I remember with my old Zune 30 and Zune HD traveling for 14 hours listening to local radio wherever I was.
 Just plug in your earphone or headphones and you are good to go.
 Sadly the X1 doesn’t have a radio module.
-Maybe its old school now but I miss it on the new audiophile DAP’s.
-The IPod Nano now has FM radio and so also the Sansa Clip and Fuze+ in FM format with up to 40 presets.
+Maybe its old school now but I miss it on the new audiophile DAPs.
+The iPod Nano now has FM radio and so also the Sansa Clip and Fuze+ in FM format with up to 40 presets.
 Both of the Sansa DAP’s even have integrated microphones for voice messages etc, though I rarely ever found a use for that option.
-Neither the X3 nor the X5 come with a radio option either so I highly doubt it is in the works or hidden in some later firmware version sadly.
-If you ever get a chance go back to the touch screen Zune HD radio; its beautiful, works really well and most of them can be picked up on eBay for a few bucks.
+Neither the X3 nor the X5 comes with a radio option either so I highly doubt it is in the works or hidden in some later firmware version sadly.
+If you ever get a chance go back to the touchscreen Zune HD radio; it is beautiful, works really well and most of them can be picked up on eBay for a few bucks.